albertllousas/functional-domain-driven-design/README.md

 to the outside world, the integration ones, committed events that occurred within our bounded context which may be interesting to other domains, applications or third party services.
 We'll see later how they will be implemented.
-- More shared model, more ubiquitous language, commands and events give us an idea of which methods, functions or domain components. we will have in our code.
+- More shared model, more ubiquitous language, commands and events give us an idea of which methods, functions or domain components.
-- Dependencies: TODO
+- Dependencies: Other contexts that our BC depends on
 - Policies: a.k.a. business rules
 - UI: Not applies here.